Chapter 33

 "[11] For as high as the heavens are above the earth, so great is his love for those who fear him; [12] as far as the east is from the west, so far has he removed our transgressions from us.
 [13] As a father has compassion on his children, so the LORD has compassion on those who fear him; [14] for he knows how we are formed, he remembers that we are dust.
 [15] As for man, his days are like grass, he flourishes like a flower of the field; [16] the wind blows over it and it is gone, and its place remembers it no more.
 [17] But from everlasting to everlasting the Lord's love is with those who fear him, and his righteousness with their children's children-- [18] with those who keep his covenant and remember to obey his precepts."

 Secondly, in addition to God's majesty and power they also knew, believed and had faith in the fact that God was and is their only savior.
-To get a glimpse of their understanding let us first prayerfully read what God had said through His prophet Isaiah as recorded in,
+To refresh our memory of this truth let us first prayerfully read what God had said through His prophet Isaiah as recorded in,

 Isaiah 43:9-13